-Applications for the 2019 GLOBE Community Grants, Scholarship and Small Business Grants will open in April 2019.
+Applications for the 2019 GLOBE Community Grants, Scholarship and Small Business Grants have now closed

-GLOBE has a long and proud tradition of providing financial support to Victoria’s LGBTI individuals, groups and organisations through the GLOBE Community Grants.
-Over our 26 year history GLOBE has donated well over $85,000 to the LGTBI community.
+GLOBE has a long and proud tradition of providing financial support to Victoria’s LGBTIQ+ individuals, groups and organisations through the GLOBE Community Grants.
+Over our 27 year history GLOBE has given back more than $500,000 to the LGBTIQ+ community in Victoria.
+With the support of the Victorian Government, GLOBE’s 2018 Grant & Scholarship Program was the largest to date, with $27,000 donated via the Community Grants, Small Business Grants, and Scholarship Program.

 FTM Shed: This is a Melbourne based support group for trans masculine people and their allies.
 They will use the GLOBE Community Grant to purchase some much needed larger size binders and run a peer led workshop on how to sew binders.
 Another project will be to establish a singing group for trans masculine people to guide them in singing and throat exercises during the medical transition when their vocal chords are thickening